Please note that Tapas no longer supports Internet Explorer.

 "Will be back in a minute!"

-73 ran to the bigger tent.
-The older kids must be here, right?
 11 was sitting on the side, crowded by others.
 They looked at him.
 73 opened 11's palm.

 "Hey, I have a painkiller pill left.
 Please take it!"

-He ran back.
 The older kids looked at 11.
-What was that?
-11 scoffed.

-The next months were gruelling.
+The next months were grueling.
 They moved from one spot to another, with the River intensifying their attacks and deflecting the government forces.
 When they finally got to rest, heat strokes and dry wind blew, rendering many sick.
-The younger kids are now one tent with the older ones, as the latter helped around as much as they could.

 Three men stormed in, dragging a younger kid with them.
 73's eyes widened.
-13?

 73 raised his arm.
 One of the men walked toward him, lifting the rear of his pistol.
-73 close his eyes.
-But the hit never landed.
+73 closed his eyes.

 11 held the gun.

-"Sir, he has been working for months straight and is currently sick, can't you cut him some slack?"
+"Sir, he has been working for months straight and is currently sick.
+Can't you cut him some slack?"

 "Move away, 11."